sumin-Ma/GALAMOST/docs/_build/html/_sources/constraint-external_interaction.rst.txt

 .. py:class:: ExternalForce(all_info, group)

    The constructor of an external force object for a group of particles.
+The external force :math:`F` will be added on the group of particles and each particle have a :math:`F/N`, where :math:`N` is the number of particles.

    :param AllInfo all_info: The system information.
    :param ParticleSet group: The group of charged particles.